Summer Financial Aid is available to eligible admitted UC Berkeley students enrolled in summer session.

 Visit a Cal Student Central adviser for additional information and to receive an application for this program.
 Students may also access the application online.

-When you receive the Summer Intercampus Application for Financial Aid you are instructed to return it with confirmation of your enrollment in a minimum of 9 quarter or 6 semester units.
+When you receive the Summer Intercampus Application for Financial Aid you are instructed to return it with confirmation of your enrollment in a minimum of 9 quarter or 6 semester units (to calculate quarter units to semester units: Quarter Units X .667 = Semester Units).
 When you have a complete application and printed out a confirmation of your enrollment, you can return both to Cal Student Central.
 We will begin awarding students in April and you will receive an email directing you where to find your summer financial aid award package.
 You can then accept the summer aid offered to you.

 Ten (10) days before the start of your program, we will do the following before releasing your aid: